-42 Existing development applications
+42 Existing development application or change application

-- (1) Subsection (2) applies if, immediately before a port overlay for a priority port's master planned area has effect- - (a) a development application had been made for premises in the master planned area; and - (b) the application was a properly made application and had not lapsed under the Planning Act; and - (c) the application had not been decided. - (2) Despite the port overlay having effect, the application must be decided under the Planning Act, and that Act continues to apply, as if the port overlay were not in effect.
+- (1) This section applies if, immediately before a port overlay for a priority port's master planned area has effect- - (a) a development application had been made for premises in the master planned area; and - (b) the application was a properly made application and had not lapsed under the Planning Act; and - (c) the application had not been decided. - (2) This section also applies if, immediately before a port overlay for a priority port's master planned area has effect- - (a) a change application had been made under the Planning Act to change a development approval- - (i) that already approves development in the master planned area; or - (ii) to approve development in the master planned area, if the approval does not already approve development in the master planned area; and - (b) the application had not lapsed under the Planning Act; and - (c) the application had not been decided. - (3) Despite the port overlay having effect, the application must be decided under the Planning Act, and that Act continues to apply, as if the port overlay were not in effect.